dylanyoung-dev/sitecore-cdp-tenant-sdk/README.md

 Welcome to the Javascript based SDK for using the Sitecore Personalize Tenant/Admin APIs.
 This repository is useful if you want to create integrations with these APIs.
 This repository is used by many other repositories such as the Serializer for CDP/Personalize, Automation Testing Scripts and some AI powered integrations I'm working on.
 Currently this only supports the Cloud Portal for Sitecore CDP/P.

+> This **IS NOT** for ingestion of event data, you should use the Sitecore Engage SDK or Cloud SDK depending on your usage needs. (https://doc.sitecore.com/xmc/en/developers/sdk/latest/cloud-sdk/cloud-sdk-and-engage-sdk-comparison-chart.html)

 ## Getting Started

 To get started using this SDK, you should first install the package as a dependency in your Node project: